doyleLai/Arduino-DCC-Station/README.md

 # Arduino-DCC-Station
 This project is adapted from Michael Blank's work.
-The original program supports one locomotive only.
-This program aims to support multiple locomotives.
+The original program supports one decoder only.
+This program aims to support multiple decoders.

 ## Hardware Configuration
 You need an H-bridge motor driver to deliver a large current flow used by locomotives.
 Connect Ardunio's pin 11 and 12 to the two input pins of your H-bridge.
 Connect the two output pins of the H-bridge to the rails.